 The primary goal of this program is to position you to contribute to advancing the public interest mission of your partner through the application of your technical expertise.
 At the end of the fellowship, you will be asked to produce a summary report or blog post for your portfolio, and you will be invited to stay involved in Cornell’s growing PiTech and DLI communities.

-I’ll be located internationally in the summer.
+I’ll be located outside of NYC in the summer.
 Am I eligible to apply?

 We will work with partner organizations based in New York.
-Remote participation may be possible due to the pandemic, although we will encourage active participation on site in New York City once it is safe to do so again.
-Remote work completed within the U.S. is allowable for students with an active visa.
+Remote participation may be possible in certain cases, although we will encourage active participation on site in New York City (or State depending on the organization’s location).
+As this is a standard GRA, the Fellowship need not count towards CPT.
 Remote work from an international location is not possible.

 How do I apply?

 Applications for Summer of 2022 will be open from December 10, 2021 until January 20, 2022.
 A detailed list of organizations and projects will be available at that time.